MattIPv4/grafana-growth-assignment/README.md

 1. Clone this repository to your local.

-2. Run `npm install` to install all dependencies needed.
+2. Run `npm ci` to install all dependencies needed.

 3. To start the project, run `npm start`.
 This runs the app in the development mode.